juronja/homelab-configs/VM-Linux/ubuntu-server-fresh-install-commands.md

 ### Rename the key eg. id_homelabserver

 To better manage multiple SSH keys, setup and edit the ssh config file like this.
 In "C:\Users\Jure\.ssh\" make a new empty Text Document file named "config.txt".
-Save and remove the .txt extention.
+Save and remove the .txt extension.
 Open the file with notepad and add this lines and edit what you need
 ```yaml
 Host ubuntu-nameofserver